chez-browne/Mailchimp-SDK-iOS/README.md

 ### Properties

 Any event can have properties associated with it.
 These properties have a String key and String value.
 Property names are limited to A-z and underscores.

+## Data Collection

+The Mailchimp mobile SDK does not track your users.
+The Mailchimp mobile SDK automatically adds your mobile application users to your Mailchimp audience so that you can send them marketing communications.
+Mailchimp does not provide information about your app’s users to data brokers.
+The mobile SDK does not combine user data from your app with information from other apps in order to place targeted advertisements.
+For more information regarding Mailchimp’s mobile SDK, please click [here](https://mailchimp.com/help/mobile-sdk/).

 ## FAQ